 WATCH: Next on Stage High School Top 15 Announced Tonight at 8pm ET!

 Who will move on to the top 15?
-Tune in at 8pm ET to find out!
+Tune in to find out!

 Next on Stage returns tonight with the announcement of our high school top 15 in season 2 of our online musical theatre singing competition sponsored by Broadway Records.